linagora/tmail-lsc/README.md

 ]
 ```

-As addresses aliases in James are only created if there are some sources, an LDAP entry without mailAlias attribute won't be synchronized.
+As addresses aliases in TMail are only created if there are some sources, an LDAP entry without mailAlias attribute won't be synchronized.

 The pivot used for the synchronization in the LSC connector is the email address, here `rkowalsky@linagora.com` stored in the `email` attribute.